-1. Analytical aside
+1. An aside on analysis

 The element $y \in Y$ associated, under the function, to the element $x \in X$ is the so-called image.